wilsonte-umich/mdi-suite-template/shiny/apps/README.md

 ```

 If you do not provide a version for an external tool suite,
-the latest version of that suite will be used.
+the latest version will be used.

 If you only use app code from within your own tool suite, the
-suiteVersions dictionary can be omitted from config.yml.
+suiteVersions dictionary can be omitted.